 Animal rescuers can be covered by the Local Government Award if:

-- they are employed by a local government entity or corporation
+- they're employed by a local government entity or corporation

 Pest Control Award

-Animal rescuers aren't covered by the Pest Control Award because animals subject to rescues are generally considered wildlife and not a pest.
+Animal rescuers aren't covered by the Pest Control Award.
+This is because animals subject to rescues are generally not considered pests.

 What to do next